Centaurea cineraria: In Horticulture

 Because of similar leaf shape, leaf hairiness, and leaf color, there has been much confusion in the horticultural world between C. cineraria and the unrelated Jacobaea maritima (with Senecio cineraria being an old name for Jacobaea maritima).
-Jacobaea maritima has similar foliage to C. cineraria (indeed, "cineraria" means "ash-gray colored").
-Cultivars like ‘Silver Dust’, ‘Silver Lace’, and ‘Cirrus’ are sometimes mistakenly referred to as C. cineraria but these cultivars actually pertain to J. maritima.
+Jacobaea maritima has similar foliage to C. cineraria ("cineraria" means "ash-gray colored").
+Cultivars like 'Silver Dust', 'Silver Lace', and 'Cirrus' are sometimes mistakenly referred to as C. cineraria but these cultivars actually pertain to J. maritima.
 The cultivar 'Colchester White' (named for the leaf color, not the flower color) does actually pertain to C. cineraria and is the most common cultivar of this species.
 This confusion has also resulted in many images on the internet being mistakenly identified, resulting in identification of cultivated material challenging, especially without reproductive parts.